stakater-archive/docker-images/jhipster/README.md

 `ssh -p 4022 jhipster@localhost`
 pwd: `jhipster`

+if you find the error, "host key verification failed" then run the following command and ssh again.<br/>
+ssh-keygen -f "/home/ubuntu/.ssh/known_hosts" -R [localhost]:4022<br/><br/>
 Step 3 - Build the app

 this will ignore the tests and build a package: